Wentworth, New Hampshire

 Wentworth is a town in Grafton County, New Hampshire, United States.
 The population was 845 at the 2020 census, down from 911 at the 2010 census.
 The town is home to Plummer's Ledge Natural Area, and part of the White Mountain National Forest is in the northeast.
-The town has a picturesque common, presided over by a Federal-style church and bordered by antique homes.

 History

 It was granted by Governor Benning Wentworth on November 1, 1766, to John Page and 60 others.
 Named for the governor himself, Wentworth was settled and incorporated the same year.
 Many of the settlers arrived from Massachusetts, particularly Salisbury.
 With a pretty New England common set atop an elevated tongue of land, the village has been noted since the 19th century for its charm; while in "... beauties of landscape, Wentworth has a more than ordinary share."